 Medical Imaging involves in-depth knowledge of human anatomy, physiology and pathology, patient positioning and imaging techniques, physics and radiation physics, as well as the safe use of imaging equipment and radioactive materials.

 To enter into Medical Imaging, you must first complete undergraduate study.
-The Bachelor of Medical Imaging (Honours) (BMedImag(Hons)) will be available from 2019.
+The Bachelor of Medical Imaging (Honours) (BMedImag(Hons)) is available at the University of Auckland.

 From there, you can enter into postgraduate study in a specialisation such as Mammography, Magnetic Resonance Imaging (MRI), Nuclear Medicine or Ultrasound.